synmetrix/synmetrix/install-manifests/docker-compose/README.md

 GraphQL endpoint will be `http://localhost/v1/graphql`

-Admin Console will be available on `http://localhost/console`
+Admin Console (Hasura Console) will be available on `http://localhost/console`

 ## Connecting to External Postgres